THE BEST LAS VEGAS PROPERTIES

 that is the primary lien against a property.

-loan.
-The fixed installment includes payment of both principal and interest.
+mortgage loan.
+The fixed installment includes payment of both principal and

 loan term.

-that stays the same (fixed) over the life of the mortgage.
-Monthly payments for
+rate that stays the same (fixed) over the life of the mortgage.
+Monthly

-property when attached in a permanent manner to real estate (such as a lighting
+real property when attached in a permanent manner to real estate (such as a

 Flood Check - A survey conducted to determine